otavio-dias-leite/bunkered/README.md

 Bunkered is another step in that process, but with the goal of eventually becoming a complete and playable game.

+I started by creating game prototypes in Godot Engine and GB Studio to test out my ideas.
+Later, I’ll port everything to devkitPro/devkitARM and work with low-level code.

 ## Future Projects

 I am also considering a potential second game built around a similar design philosophy, but set in a different survival scenario, such as deep-space survival or a zombie apocalypse.